Effect of Good "Moral Character" on Immigration Applications

 • having been convicted of an aggravated felony at any time.

-In addition, the U.S. government can consider other acts that fall outside of the specific statutory period in assessing good moral character, and may determine that these show that you lack good moral character.
+In addition, the U.S. government can consider other acts that fall outside of the specific statutory period in assessing good moral character, and may determine that these show that you lack it.

-How to Prove Good Moral Character to the Satisfaction of U.S. Immigration Authorities
+How to Prove Good Moral Character to U.S. Immigration Authorities

 Regardless of the type of application, you will probably be asked to provide evidence of your clean criminal and immigration record, thus hopefully overcoming the bars to good moral character described above.

 But if you're dealing with the type of application that explicitly requires proving good moral character, or if you have some minor blot on your record that needs outweighing, you might need to provide more than that.
-This could include, for example:
+This could include, for example, a:

-• a personal statement from you describing your life, family, work, and volunteer activities
+• personal statement from you describing your life, family, work, and volunteer activities

-• letter from an employer explaining that you're a good worker
+• letter from an employer explaining that you are a good worker

 • letter from your place of worship describing your involvement there and importance to the community, and